MILLERSVILLE UNIVERSITY ALUMNI ADMISSIONS PROGRAM

 Do you know anyone interested in attending college?
 Alumni can be fantastic ambassadors of the university and offer great insight for prospective undergraduate and graduate students thinking about applying to Millersville University.

 Encourage your friends, neighbors and family members to learn more about your alma mater by:

 Taking a virtual tour of campus;

 As volunteers representing MU in the admissions process, we ask that you also follow our professional guidelines as you converse with prospective or admitted students and their parents.
-Should you have any questions about this practice, please contact the director.
+Should you have any questions about this practice, please contact the Alumni Engagement Director.

 Because our work with prospective students is so sensitive, it is important to follow a professional ethical code by providing accurate information to prospective students and their family members.
 In accordance with guidelines outlined in the Statement of Principles of Good Practice by our professional organization, the National Association for College Admissions Counseling (NACAC), MU admissions representatives should:

 - Provide accurate information about admissions requirements, deadlines for applications, and notification dates.

 - Be aware of the general profile of the currently enrolled freshman class.

 - Present pictures and descriptions of campus and community that are current and realistic.